arkency/posts/posts/2017-03-07-prototypes-in-ruby.md

 Frankly, I am not sure if that's a bug or expected behavior.
 I see no reason why the dynamic symbol could not return itself as well.
-Maybe `dup` is suppose to presever some constraints that I am not aware of...
+Maybe `dup` is suppose to preserve some constraints that I am not aware of...

 I enjoyed reading the explanation why ActiveSupport even attempts to implement those methods.
 Quoting the documentation itself.

 _Most objects are cloneable, but not all.
-For example you can't dup methods:_
+For example, you can't dup methods:_

 ```
 #!ruby